-Ocean Drive Reconstruction with Turn Lane: Ocean Drive, which is a segment of the Sterling Highway (a State road) connecting Lake Street with the Homer Spit Road, sees a great deal of traffic, particularly in the summer, and has become a source of concern for drivers, bicyclists, pedestrians, and tour bus operators.
+Ocean Drive Reconstruction with Turn Lane: Ocean Drive is a segment of the Sterling Highway connecting Lake Street with the Homer Spit Road.
+It sees a great deal of traffic, particularly in the summer, and has become a source of concern for drivers, bicyclists, pedestrians and tour bus operators.
 This project will improve traffic flow on Ocean Drive and reduce risks to drivers, bicyclists, and pedestrians by creating a center turn lane, providing well-marked crosswalks, and constructing a separated bike path.
 The project will also enhance the appearance of the Ocean Drive corridor by moving utilities underground and providing some landscaping and other amenities.

 Currently, a bicycle lane runs on the south side of Ocean Drive.
-However, it is common for cars and trucks to use the bicycle lane to get around vehicles which have stopped in the east-bound traffic lane in order to make a left turn.
-Some frustrated drivers swing around at fairly high speeds, presenting a significant risk to bicyclists and pedestrians who may be using the bike lane.
-In recent years, the Homer Farmers Market has become a popular attraction on the south side of Ocean Drive during the summer season, contributing to traffic congestion in the area.
-In addition.
-Homer is seeing more cruise ship activity which also translates into more traffic on Ocean Drive.
-All of these factors have led 54 22 eased risk of accidents.
-Too houchel, City Manager at 235-8121
+However, it is common for vehicles to use the bicycle lane to get around vehicles which have stopped in the east-bound traffic lane to make a left turn, presenting a significant risk to bicyclists and pedestrians using the bike lane.
+Attendance at the Homer Farmers Market during the summer season contributes significantly to traffic congestion in the area.
+In addition, Homer is seeing increased cruise ship activity which also translates into more traffic on Ocean Drive.
+All of these factors have led to increased risk of accidents.